 Begin your visit to Sellano at the 12th century Church of Santa Maria (rebuilt in the 16th century).
 The interior has three naves divided by columns with arches and all the chapels have altars dating back to the 16th century in wood or stone.

-The Church of San Francesco (also known as the Church of Our Lady of the Cross) was built in 1538.
-It is of Greek cross plan that develops on the outside into an octagonal shape, while inside it has three altars of stucco, on which there is a fresco by an unknown Umbrian painter of the late 16th century.
+The Church of San Francesco, also known as the Church of Our Lady of the Cross, was built in 1538.
+It is of a Greek cross plan that develops on the outside into an octagonal shape, while inside it has three altars of stucco, on which there is a fresco by an unknown Umbrian painter of the late 16th century.

 In the center of Sellano it is the Town Hall that stands out, with a façade from the 16th century.
 Inside there are also traces of 16th century frescoes.

 The landscape around the village of Sellano is full of interesting artifacts, such as at Commoro where the 14th century church of Saint Maria Novella is situated, with a stone portal.
 The bell tower was rebuilt in the early 17th century, and the interior has a single nave, two altars with carved wood, and several paintings from the 17th and 18th centuries.

 Undoubtedly one of the most memorable characteristics of Sellano is its landscape of green highlands, pastures and healing springs, a landscape that is also rich in tradition such as the activities related to wrought iron handicrafts and local products.

 The Valnerina Valley offers nature trails particularly enjoyed by nature lovers, who can move through forests of ilex and oak trees, streams full of trout, and an undergrowth rich in precious mushrooms, truffles and chestnuts.
 In particular the walk that leads to the waterfalls on the river Rote is recommended as an introduction to the surrounding Umbrian countryside.